nswdpc/silverstripe-okta-boilerplate/docs/en/003_okta_api.md

 The Okta API can be used to retrieve information about your Okta users.
 It is not used in the authentication process.

 Quick client creation can be done via the Client factory.
 It creates an \Okta\Client based on the Silverstripe project configuration provided.
+You can optionally pass your own HttpClient and/or CacheManager instance

 ```php
 <?php